FAQ

 Why This Matters

-Misidentifying the dominant regime leads to classic errors:
+Misidentifying the dominant market structure leads to classic errors:

 • chasing breakouts in mean-reverting markets